Qayamat Se Qayamat Tak: Production

 Nasir initially wanted to cast Shammi Kapoor and Sanjeev Kumar as the family patriarchs, but Mansoor refused to work with them as they were 'too senior.'

 For the film's marketing, Aamir was involved in promoting the film.
 He set up an outdoor ad campaign, which was a faceless poster that said, "Who is Aamir Khan?
-Ask the girl next door!"
-With the help of his brother-in-law Raj Zutshi, Khan also went around putting up posters on auto-rickshaws across Mumbai.
+Ask the girl next door!".
+With his brother-in-law Raj Zutshi, Khan also went around putting up posters on auto-rickshaws across Mumbai.

 Music

 The soundtrack contains five songs composed by duo Anand–Milind, and songs written by veteran Majrooh Sultanpuri.
-All the tracks were sung by Udit Narayan, who sang for Aamir Khan and Alka Yagnik, who sang for Juhi Chawla.
+All the tracks were sung by Udit Narayan, who sang for Aamir Khan, and Alka Yagnik, who sang for Juhi Chawla.

 Pancham (R. D. Burman) was to compose the soundtrack, but director Mansoor Khan wanted a young music director.
 That's how Anand–Milind, who had worked with him earlier on this tele-film, secured this project.
 Mansoor selected Narayan to sing all songs because he felt that his voice would suit Aamir.

 The biggest hit song from the album was "Papa Kehte Hain".
 Majroosh saab (as he is fondly known) wrote the song at the age of 70.
 Sung by Narayan and picturised on Aamir Khan, the full title of the song is "Papa Kehte Hain Bada Naam Karega", which translates to "My dad says that I'll make him proud!".